dch/glazier/README.md

 * editors: vim
 * utils: file

 After install, run the cygwin shell, and set up a symlink to where you plan to install related binaries, build erlang, and couchdb.
-I am using `C:\relax`
+I am using `C:\relax` so:

 		ln -s /cygdrive/c/relax /relax

 ## Mozilla Build